wwkimball/wwkimball-dovecot/README.md

 ## Reference

-This module is extensively documented via [Puppet Strings](https://github.com/puppetlabs/puppet-strings).
-Install support for and run the `puppet strings` command to access the navigable documentation.
+This module is extensively documented via [Puppet Strings](https://github.com/puppetlabs/puppet-strings), which is pre-generated in [docs](docs/index.html).

 ## Limitations